 Simply because you are getting a late start and did not have a papaw to teach you how to hold and shoot a bow, does not mean this hunting and self-defense weapon is beyond your reach and capabilities.

 With some bow selection guidance and proper training, you could be hitting dead center on a target and ready to go into the woods in search of wild game in just a few weeks.
-Bow hunting is no easier or more difficult than hunting with a rifle – it just takes practice.
+Bow hunting (whether it’s small game or large game such as deer) is no easier or more difficult than hunting with a rifle – it just takes practice.

 Table of Contents